 If you are familiar with French, you will notice that some of these verbs are the same DR MRS VANDERTRAMP verbs that take être (to be) in the past tense.

 Here are a few more examples:

 Sono arrivato alle tre.
 (I arrived at three o’clock.)

 Lui è tornato a casa.
 (He returned to the house.)

 In addition to the above-mentioned verbs, reflexive verbs also take essere as their auxiliary.
-Reflexive verbs are those with a si in their infinitive such as lavarsi (to wash oneself) or mettersi (to put on clothes).
+Reflexive verbs are those with a -si in their infinitive such as lavarsi (to wash oneself) or mettersi (to put on clothes).

 Io mi sono lavato.
 (I washed myself.)

-Loro si sono messi.
-(They put on clothes.)
+Loro si sono vestiti.
+(They got dressed.)

 Avere as an Auxiliary

 In the compound tenses, avere is used as the auxiliary for most verbs.
 These are verbs that generally take a direct or indirect object (which is another noun that follows the verb).